Hemoglobin A1C Test

 -

-The A1C test may be done to evaluate your risk for developing diabetes, to diagnose diabetes, and to monitor long-term control of blood sugar (glucose) in people who have diabetes and help make treatment decisions.
+The A1C test is done to check your risk for developing diabetes, diagnose diabetes, and check the long-term control of blood sugar (glucose) in people who have diabetes and help make treatment decisions.

 -

 Hemoglobin is a type of protein in the blood that carries oxygen.
 Glucose attaches to hemoglobin to form glycated hemoglobin.
-This test checks the amount of glycated hemoglobin in your blood, which is a good indicator of the average amount of glucose in your blood during the past 2–3 months.
+This test checks the amount of glycated hemoglobin in your blood.

 -